 What I like about the Bike

 I love the colour of this bike, a kind of mint, shiny and luminous even after all these years.
-It has some lovely details, the stamped seat lug cluster, the long becoma lugs with gold details, the ornate fork crowns, and the nice linear decorations on the tubes.
+It has some lovely details, the stamped seat lug cluster, the long Bocama lugs with gold details, the ornate fork crowns, and the nice linear decorations on the tubes.
 The decals are simple plain stickers over the paint.
 Mountings for derailleurs and shifters are by traditional clamps and brackets, and the frame has French threading, a clue that the bike was built before this type of threading was replaced in 1982.
 Supplanted too, are the conventional Huret or Simplex components; this bike was built with Shimano 600 Arabesque parts, a sign of Shimano’s ever increasing presence in the French and European bike market at this time.
+Here is a good comparison of the Super Vitus frameset against a rival Peugeot:

 The Anquetil Brand